Bikeman868/UrlRewrite.Net/README.md

 and `<conditions>` match the request, then the rule's `<action>` elements are executed.

 Attributes:
-* 'url' contains the pattern you are looking for in the URL.
+* `url` contains the pattern you are looking for in the URL.
 If the request URL has been modified by a prior rule, this rule will try tp match the modified request not the original request.
-* 'patternSyntax' can be one of `ECMAScript` or `Wildcard `.
+* `patternSyntax` can be one of `ECMAScript` or `Wildcard `.
 The default is `ECMAScript` which is a flavour of Regular Expression.
 Wildcard uses the same wildcard scheme as the Windows file system.
-* 'negate' when true inverts the logic so the rule matches the request when the url is not a match
+* `negate` when true inverts the logic so the rule matches the request when the url is not a match

 ### The `<conditions>` element
 Defines additional conditions that have to be met for the rule to match the incomming request.
 This element